drpancake/chard/README.md

 # Chard

-Chard is a very simple async/await background task queue for Django.
+Chard is a simple async/await background task queue for Django.
 One process, no threads, no other dependencies.

-It uses Django's ORM to keep track of tasks.
-Not very efficient or battle tested.
+It uses Django's ORM to keep track of tasks. **This is a new project under active development**.
 PRs are welcome!

 📨 [**Sign up to the newsletter to get news and updates**](https://mailchi.mp/3b66d5565783/chard-newsletter)